-Then \begin{itemize} \item $D\cap m_1 = t = T_\beta \cap m_1$; \item $D\cap [m_1,m) \sub [m_1,m) = T_\beta \cap [m_1,m)$; \item $D\setminus m \sub T_\alpha \setminus m_0 \sub T_\beta$. \end{itemize} Hence, $D\sub T_\beta$.
+Then \begin{itemize} \item $D\cap m_1 = t = T_\beta \cap m_1$; \item $D\cap [m_1,m) \sub [m_1,m) = T_\beta \cap [m_1,m)$; \item $D\setminus m \sub T_\alpha \setminus m_0 \sub T_\beta$. \end{itemize} Hence $D\sub T_\beta$.

-It is enough now to show that every tower which generates a non--meager ideal has property ($\xi$).
+It is enough to show that every tower which generates a non--meager ideal has property ($\xi$).
 This is basically the beginning of the proof of \cite[Theorem 1]{oscillations} and the proof of \cite[Lemma 1]{oscillations}.
-First, we have to ensure that for each $t\in 2^{<\om}$ the set $\{\alpha\colon t\sub T_\alpha\}$ is either empty or cofinal in $\mathcal{T}$.
-This is standard (since $2^{<\om}$ is countable).
+We may assume that for each finite $F\sub \omega$ the set $\{\alpha\colon F \sub T_\alpha\}$ is either empty or cofinal in $\mathcal{T}$.
+This is standard (since $[\omega]^{<\om}$ is countable).
 Then we argue \emph{a contrario}.
-Subsequently negating ($\xi)$ we obtain an increasing sequence of natural numbers $(n_k)_{k<\om}$ witnessing the fact that $\mathcal{T}$ is meager. \end{proof}
+Subsequently negating ($\xi)$ we obtain an increasing sequence of natural numbers $(n_k)_{k<\om}$ witnessing the fact that $\mathcal{T}$ generates a meager ideal. \end{proof}

-As a corollary we obtain a lot of examples of Suslin towers.
-E.g., each tower generating an ultrafilter is Suslin.
+As a corollary we obtain many examples of Suslin towers.
+E.g.\ each tower generating a maximal ideal is Suslin.

-In a somehow similar manner (to Claim ($\xi$)) we can prove that adding a Cohen real adds a Suslin tower.
-This result is not a surprise.
-The proof mimics the well known argument used by Todor\v{c}evi\'{c} to show that Cohen reals produce destructible gaps.
+In a somewhat similar manner (to Claim ($\xi$)) we can prove that adding a Cohen real adds a Suslin tower.
+This result is not a surprise, the proof mimics the well known argument used by Todor\v{c}evi\'{c} to show that Cohen reals produce destructible gaps.